Derby railway station: Midland Railway

-In 1881 platforms 4 to 6 (Platform 5 being a bay to the south) were added, being 850 ft long and 45 ft wide.
-The level crossing which gave access from platform 1 to platform 2 was removed and access provided by a new footbridge 16 ft wide with staircases down to each platform.
+In 1881, platforms 4 to 6 (with 5 being a bay to the south) were added, being 850 ft long and 45 ft wide.
+The level crossing which gave access from platforms 1 to 2 was removed and access provided by a new footbridge 16 ft wide with staircases down to each platform.
 Platforms 2 and 3 were lengthened by about 350 ft and new waiting rooms and refreshment rooms were provided, designed by the company architect John Holloway Sanders.
 A subway was installed to allow better transfer of luggage between platforms with hydraulic lifts to raise and lower luggage.
 The turntables were removed and replaced by scissors crossovers, the whole complex controlled by a signal box on the centre platform.

 The frontage and offices were rebuilt around 1892 to designs by the architect of the Midland Railway, Charles Trubshaw.

-The station and railway workshops adjoining it were the target of a Zeppelin bombing raid during World War I, in 1916, though only slight damage was inflicted.
+The station, and railway workshops adjoining it, were the target of a Zeppelin bombing raid during World War I in 1916, though only slight damage was inflicted.

 London, Midland and Scottish Railway

-The 'main line' on which Derby station sat was that from London to Manchester, carrying named expresses such as the 'Palatine' and the 'Peaks', while trains to Leeds and Scotland tended to use the Erewash Valley Line and expresses to Edinburgh, such as The Waverley travelled through Corby and Nottingham.
+The main line on which Derby station lay was that from London to Manchester, carrying named expresses such as the Palatine and the Peaks, while trains to Leeds and Scotland tended to use the Erewash Valley Line and expresses to Edinburgh, such as The Waverley travelled through Corby and Nottingham.
 The line from Leeds was nevertheless busy with trains to the south west and Cornwall, and summer specials to Paignton and Torquay.
-It had a named express, the 'Devonian', which ran from Bradford to Bristol.
+It had a named express, the Devonian, which ran from Bradford to Bristol.

-In World War II, on 15 January 1941, the station was attacked again, becoming one of the few locations in Derby to suffer significant bomb damage.
+On 15 January 1941, during World War II, the station was attacked again, becoming one of the few locations in Derby to suffer significant bomb damage.
 The overall roof of the train shed and platform six were severely damaged, with the loss of most of the rest of the glass, although the Victorian frontage of the station survived.

 British Railways

-The station was renamed Derby Midland Station on 25 September 1950.
+The station was renamed Derby Midland on 25 September 1950.
 It was extensively rebuilt between 1952 and 1954 using pre-stressed concrete.
 The cost of the modernisation plan was £200,000.
 The station signal box was also rebuilt, described by the staff as 'a cupboard under the stairs'.
 In 1954, part of the roof was replaced by concrete awnings.

-From 6 May 1968, the station was renamed Derby on timetables and platforms, though the full name of Derby Midland Station was retained on the station's main sign.
+From 6 May 1968, the station was renamed Derby on timetables and platforms, though the full name of Derby Midland was retained on the station's main sign.
 Even today, the fuller name is sometimes used, including on the modern main sign (erected 1985) and on the station's electronic departures board.